 From Dún Laoghaire, Dublin to Isle of Man, England: 90nm / 6 knots = 15 hours

 Since there is over 17 hours of daylight at this time of year, departing before sunrise would keep our sleep patterns closer to normal than sailing through the night.
-The Isle of Man has a couple of nice anchorages to choose from.
-We will take the one best protected from the wind and waves.
+The Isle of Man, believed to have been inhabited as early as 6500BC and home to the unique Manx cat, offers a few nice anchorages to choose from.
+We will take advantage of the one that best suites our needs and protects us from the wind and waves.

 From Isle of Man, England to Larne, Ireland: 70nm / 6 knots = 12 hours

 Larne has a lot of history and is considered to be one of the first inhabited areas of Ireland.
 It has a few ruins, a bit of folklore and lots of history.
 Today, it is a major port for passengers and freight, which means it’s not the most visually pleasing.
 Scotland can be seen from Larne and it the best port for us to cross over to the Isle of Arran.

 Blackwaterfoot, Isle of Arran, Scotland